 7. Dwarf Green Stripe Bamboo

-That is why they are mowed to the ground during late summer and fall to maintain the charm and appeal.
-Dwarf greens are generally non-fussy bamboos and they can withstand extreme temperatures.
-So, if you are planning to get them at home, the temperature shouldn’t be a constraint.
+That is why they are mowed to the ground during late summer and fall to maintain their charm and appeal.
+Dwarf greens are generally non-fussy bamboos, and they can withstand extreme temperatures.

 8. Green-Glaucous Bamboo

 The Green Glaucous bamboo (Phyllostachys viridiglaucescens) grows and spreads extensively to create a grove.
 Thanks to the quality, they work really well as a living fence or a solid privacy screen.

 The Green Glaucous is best known for its canes that emerge with a deep emerald green hue.
 They assume a lime green hue with time, finally maturing into yellowish-green.